openlegend/core-rules/core/SRD.md

 Your reputation for some outstanding virtue precedes you, and people tend to hold you in high esteem.
 Once per session, you can call upon your reputation to inspire trust from someone who is skeptical of you, your actions, or your allies.

-#### Inner Strength

-Once per game session, you can automatically succeed a Fortitude action roll of Challenge Rating less than or equal to 10 + twice your Fortitude score.

 #### Innocent

 Whether from a distant fey ancestry or simply an air of naivety, you possess a childlike quality that can melt even the coldest of hearts.
 Once per game session, you can leverage your innocence to turn an enemy and cause them to take pity on you.
 The enemy might choose to look the other way when you’ve done something illegal, forgive a debt you could never pay, or vouch in your favor before the authorities.

 #### Jack of All Trades

 You have a knack for picking up new skills.
 Once per game session, provided you are not under pressure from an inordinately tight deadline, you can automatically succeed at a non-attack action roll that relates to some craft, trade, skill, or similar work provided its Challenge Rating is less than or equal to 14.

 #### Local Hero